Amalie Stokholm

 About

-Previously, I was a research fellow Asterochronometry group at Università di Bologna in Bologna, Italy.
-I did my PhD at the iSIMBA group at the Stellar Astrophysics Centre at Aarhus University, Denmark.
-I am also part of the developement team of BAyesian STellar Algorithm (BASTA), which is a flexible pipeline for the inference of stellar properties, such as the masses, radii, and ages of stars.
+Precise and accurate stellar inference is key to my work.
+I am part of the core developement team of BAyesian STellar Algorithm (BASTA), which is a flexible pipeline for the inference of stellar properties, such as the masses, radii, and ages of stars.

 ~0